What is Neil Patel’s Net Worth and How Did He Get It There?

 Content Wins, Every time

 It's no secret that Neil Patel is a fan of online content.
-He's active on YouTube, Instagram, Facebook, LinkedIn, Twitter, and even runs multiple podcasts.
-Every one of those platforms is another potential audience that he can reach with his content.
+He's active on YouTube, Instagram, Facebook, LinkedIn, Twitter, and even runs multiple marketing podcasts.
+Every one of those social media platforms is another potential audience that he can reach with his content.

 But blogging is Neil Patel's bread and butter.
 It's how he started making money online, and it's how he helps other people online.